christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Introduction

-With the advancements of tank engines in the first world war tanks started to outpace theinfantry it was trying to catch up to.
+With the advancements of tank engines in the first world war tanks, started to outpace the infantry it was trying to catch up to.
 As a result, half-tracks and other armoured personnel carriers (APC) became widespread.
 After the war, these mostly unarmed vehicles grew into a more interconnected role with the infantry they were transporting, giving rise to mechanized infantry, who fight in conjunction with their carrier.
-This type of carrier, mostly armed with at least a 20mm autocannon or ATGM systems, are called infantry fighting vehicles (IFVs).
+This type of carrier, mostly armed with at least a 20mm autocannon or ATGM systems, is called "infantry fighting vehicle" (IFV).

 ##### Mechanics